lucaslins0035/desafio_BIR_2021/README.md

 ## The Robot

-The goal of the robot Pioneer 3-DX is to navigate the scenario avoiding obstacles in order to reach the zone with a floor lamp and a stop sign.
+The goal of the robot Pioneer 3-DX is to navigate the scenario avoiding obstacles in order to reach the zone with a floor lamp and a stop sign in 2 minutes.
 To perform this task the robot uses it's pre-installed 16 distance sensors and 2 additional devices: a light sensor and a touch sensor.
 The light sensor, installed on the top of the Pioneer 3-DX keeps track of the irradiance and sends a sign to the robot when it reads over 750 W/m2, which means it is close enough to the floor lamp.
 The touch sensor, installed in the front of the robot, prevents it from getting stuck in front of very thin objects like the start sign, witch the distance sensors may not be able to detect.
 See the distance sensors, the light sensor and the touch sensor installed in the picture below.

 ![The robot sensors](Docu/robot_sensors.png)